Entity-first content strategy knowledge graph showing brand entity relationships and content architecture representing

 Step 3: Audit Structured Data and Schema Coverage

-Schema coverage audit evaluates the percentage of your content pages that have complete, valid JSON-LD structured data.
+A schema coverage audit evaluates the percentage of your content pages that have complete, valid JSON-LD structured data.
 The target is 100% coverage with Article schema on every journal page, Organization schema on the homepage and about page, and BreadcrumbList schema on every page.
 Partial coverage creates inconsistency that weakens the AI model's confidence in your entity graph.

+Thorough schema coverage delivers measurable returns.
+Google's structured data case studies document how Nestle recorded an 82% higher click-through rate on pages surfacing as rich results compared to standard listings.
 Beyond presence, audit schema quality: are about and mentions properties populated with specific, disambiguated entities?
 Are cross-page @id references consistent?
 Does the author @id hash match across all articles?
 Does the WebSite node's @id appear identically in every page's isPartOf reference?
 These consistency details determine whether AI models treat your site as a coherent entity network or a collection of disconnected pages.

 Step 4: Shift from Keywords to Entity Establishment

 The operational shift from keyword targeting to entity establishment changes every content decision.
 Instead of asking "what keywords should this article target?" the question becomes "what entity relationships does this article establish?"
 Each piece of content should explicitly declare 1 to 2 new entity relationships — connecting your brand to specific concepts, technologies, or capabilities — while reinforcing 3 to 4 relationships established by previous content.
+The stakes are high: according to an Ahrefs study of billions of indexed pages, 96.55% of all content gets zero traffic from Google, and entity-first strategies that establish clear knowledge graph relationships are among the most effective ways to reach the 3.45% that does.

 Entity establishment follows a deliberate sequence: first establish your core brand entity with comprehensive Organization schema and homepage declarations.
 Then establish your primary service entities through dedicated service pages with Service schema.
 Then establish your expertise entities through journal articles that connect your brand to specific technical concepts via about and mentions properties.
+This connects directly to the principles in WordPress AEO: Complete Plugin and Theme Optimization Guide.

 The content creation template for entity-first strategy includes mandatory fields: Primary Entity (the main concept this article establishes authority on), Entity Relationships (2 to 3 connections to previously established entities), Schema Declarations (specific about and mentions properties for JSON-LD), and Disambiguation Signals (what makes this article's treatment unique from competing sources).
 These fields replace the traditional keyword brief.